The Policymaking Process

 Designed to promote inter-agency cooperation and coordination

-President chairs all NSC meetings
+President chairs all NSC meetings when present

-Statutory members:
+Statutory members

 Political factors: